jimdigriz/portier-nginx/README.md

 Edit [`webroot/index.html`](webroot/index.html) to suit your cosmetic needs.

+On errors, the user will be redirected to the login page, but in the [fragment](https://en.wikipedia.org/wiki/Fragment_identifier) will be a the following query string encoded key value pairs:

+ * **`email`:** address supplied
+ * **`error`:** human readable message

+You may wish to use these values to indicate why the email address supplied failed.

 ### Broker

 By default, the broker used is `https://broker.portier.io` but this is can be overridden by setting the environment variable `PORTIER_BROKER` to another URL.